-I grew up studying in a traditional, all-girls school.
-All my life, it’s about teachers, classmates, homeworks and lectures.
+Also, I grew up studying in a traditional, all-girls school.
+The husband went to a traditional, all-boys school as well.
+All my life, it’s about teachers, classmates, homework, and lectures.
 I read stories about kids my age (at that time) who were homeschooled and I thought, they must be freaks and anti-socials.
 Why would you want to study at home and not make new friends?
 Since then, homeschooling never entered my mind.

 Until I became a mom – and started blogging about my (mis)adventures as a mother.

 After joining a mom bloggers group, I was surprised to find out that most stay-at-home moms these days homeschool their kids for variety of reasons.
 I also read their stories and can’t help but be amazed on how they juggle homeschooling, doing chores and working.
 All ideas about homeschooling are gone.
 To be honest, I felt a bit jealous because I don’t know if I could do it.
-Plus, my husband is not into the idea of homeschooling, which means my kids will never be homeschooled.
+Plus, my husband is not into the idea of homeschooling.

 However, I realized I couldn’t do it.

 I had the materials but I don’t know how to start.
 I came up with a “curriculum” like doing Letters of the Day and the like but my kids, especially my eldest won’t cooperate.
 I have the space where I can conduct lessons but I can’t make them sit there and they prefer working on the floor.
-Both my girls also have short attention span and get easily agitated when I make them sit down for 15 minutes straight, which is why I felt progressive school is the best mode of teaching for them.
-My eldest daughter and I also attended couple of preview classes from different preschools and I noticed how much she enjoys and participates when there are other kids around.
+Both my girls also have short attention span and get easily agitated when I make them sit down for 15 minutes straight.

 Still, this doesn’t mean I won’t teach my kids.
 Play and Learn is still part of our daily schedule, which includes painting, teaching concepts, reading books and pretend play.
 I am proud to say that my three-year old can already write.
 It’s just that for us, my husband and I feel that there is something schools could also provide.